StardustXR/website/docs/01-get-started/03-setup-openxr.md

 This guide will help you set up your VR or AR headset for use with Stardust.
 Although support for many headsets on Linux is still under active development, there are a number of good options available.
 If you already have OpenXR set up on your Linux distribution, head to the [Full Installation](manual) page to get Stardust XR installed.

 :::info
-If you want to try Stardust in a window on your existing device you can skip this step and checkout the [Quick Start Guide](Quickstart).
+If you want to try Stardust in a window on your existing device you can skip this step and checkout the [Full installation](manual) guide.
 :::
 # Envision
 :::note